identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 5. The client repeats the request from step 1, presenting the newly obtained access token.
 6. The resource server finds that the authorization details, grant flow or client authentication mechanism used during the acquisition of the new access token complies with its requirements and returns the representation of the requested protected resource.

+Such protocol flow is coherent with the expectations of [FAPI2.0-Security-Profiles] and section 2.1.10.2.1 of [hl7.fhir.uv.smart-app-launch].

 The validation operations mentioned in steps 2 and 6 imply that the resource server has a way of evaluating the authorization requirements that occurred during the ceremonies that led to the issuance of the access token.
 In the context of this document, the assessment by the resource server of the specific authorization mechanisms used to obtain a token for the requested resource is called an "authorization state".

 This document does not describe how the resource server performs this assessment of the authorization state, whether the access token is a JSON Web Token (JWT) [RFC9068] or is validated via introspection [RFC7662] or whether the resource provider is performing this assessment natively or by offloading the assessment to a policy decision point as defined in [D-OpenID-AuthZEN], [XACML] or NIST's ABAC [SP.800-162].
 This document rather describes how the resource provider tells the client what type of authorization it needs to get from the authorization server for a request.